 Another challenge is to decide how language is interpreted since this is very subjective and varies between individuals.
 What sounds positive to one person might sound negative or even neutral to someone else.
 In designing algorithms for sentiment analysis, data scientists must think creatively in order to build useful and reliable tools.

-3 places to analyse customer sentiment
+Three places to analyse customer sentiment

 In a world of endless opinions on the Web, how people “feel” about your brand can be important for measuring the customer experience.

 But the opposite is true as well.
 As a matter of fact, 71 percent of Twitter users will take to the social media platform to voice their frustrations with a brand.
-Those users also expect brands to respond to queries within an hour of tweeting, but we’ll save that for another day.

 These conversations, both positive and negative, should be captured and analysed to improve the customer experience.
 Sentiment analysis can help.